...

 Touch Functionality in Shooting – Adjust the touch functionality when it comes to video.
 (Touch Focus, Touch Tracking, Touch Shutter or Off)

-Breathing Compensation – Turn on/off Breathing Compensation when it comes to focusing with video.
+Breathing Compensation – Turn on/off Breathing Compensation when it comes to focusing while shooting video.

 APS-C S35 Shooting – Jump into APS-C S35 mode when filming video if needed.
-Do note that not all video modes allow for this, such as shooting at 120fps with the a1.
+Note that not all video modes allow this, such as shooting at 120fps with the a1.

 Sony's My Menu